dapr/docs/daprdocs/content/en/developing-applications/building-blocks/jobs/howto-schedule-and-handle-triggered-jobs.md

 <!--go-->

-The Go SDK schedules the job named `prod-db-backup`.
-Job data is housed in a backup database (`"my-prod-db"`) and are called with `ScheduleJobAlpha1`.
+The following Go SDK code sample schedules the job named `prod-db-backup`.
+Job data is housed in a backup database (`"my-prod-db"`) and is scheduled with `ScheduleJobAlpha1`, providing the job `data` which is the backup `task` name and `metadata` including the location and database name.
+The job is scheduled with a `schedule` set and the amount of `repeats` desired, meaning there is a max amount of times the job should be triggered and sent back to the app.
+At trigger time, so `@every 1s` according to the `schedule`, this job will be triggered and sent back to the application up to the max repeats set which is `10`.
+At the trigger time, the `prodDBBackupHandler` function is called executing the desired business logic for this job at trigger time.
 For example:

 ```go
 package main